sixiann/game-lobby-backend/README.md

 The script runs through several predefined test scenarios:

+- **Valid Create Lobby Cases:** Tests creating a lobby.

-- **Valid Create, Join, and Reach Max Players:** Tests the normal operation of creating a lobby, players joining, and the lobby reaching maximum capacity, triggering the game to start, showing lobby notifications.
+- **Valid Join Lobby and Reach Max Players:** Tests the normal operation of players joining, the lobby reaching maximum capacity, triggering the game to start, showing lobby notifications.

 - **Get All Lobbies:** Tests retrieving a list of all active lobbies.